MaxShaw5/k3s-wordpress-home-lab/README.md

 First, I did a ```kubectl get pods``` to see that I had 2 pods.
 Then, I changed the replica count of my wordpress deployment to 1 in my values.yaml file.
 From there, its a simple merge into main and then ArgoCD automatically updated my cluster and changed it to 1 replica which I confirmed by doing another ```kubectl get pods```

-# Laying The Ground Work to Expose My Blog Over the Internet

 ## Keeping My Cluster Up To Date

 First, I wanted to make sure my cluster and all the resources within it were constantly up to date at all times to avoid falling victim to possible vulnerabilities in outdated versions.